 Well, this is what has helped me learn the most.
-The majority of textbooks come with exercises, so do them!
-Exercises reinforce crucial grammar concepts and even vocabulary (see step 1).
+The majority of Italian textbooks come with exercises, so do them!
+Exercises reinforce crucial grammar concepts and even vocabulary (see step one).
 Do each exercise given in the textbook so you can reiterate what it is that you’re learning.

 Step 3: Make notes on grammar